JOJ0/mpc1k-seq/README.md

 ## Another more sophisticated example

 This is the use case I actually wrote this script for.
 Let's take the file from above example where we had replaced Funk with Punk, but let's copy and _rename_ them.
-You can do the copy- and renaming however you like, eg iOS X Finder has a nice mass renaming tool built-in.
+You can do the copy/renaming however you like, eg iOS X Finder has a nice mass renaming tool built-in.
 I do it directly on the commandline now, while we are at it:

 ```